 R is designed for advanced statistical computations.
-Apart from ready-to-use implementations of state-of-the-art algorithms, another great asset of R are vector and matrix computations.
+Apart from ready-to-use implementations of state-of-the-art algorithms, R’s other great assets are vector and matrix computations.
 R transformations complement Python and SQL transformations (MySQL or Redshift) where computations or other operations are too difficult.
-Common operations with data like joining, sorting, and grouping are still easier and faster to do in SQL Transformations.
+Common data operations like joining, sorting, and grouping, however, are still easier and faster to do in SQL Transformations.

 The R script is running in an isolated Docker environment.
 The current R version is R 3.3.2.

 The Docker container running the R transformation has allocated 8GB of memory and the maximum running time is 6 hours.

 The R script itself will be compiled to

 /data/script.R.
 To access input and output tables, use relative

 To access downloaded files, use the

 /data/in/user/tag path.
 If you want to dig really deep, have a look

 at the full Common Interface Specification.
 Temporary files can